 Aqueous extract

 Dried bark is subjected to pestle and mortar to make a thick paste of bark with water.
 This paste is now centrifuged at about 3000 rpm for 5 min.
-After 5 min there is a significant difference between pellet and supernatant.
-Supernatant was collected in a separate beaker which is used as water extract for experiment.
+After 5 min, there is a significant difference between the pellet and supernatant.
+Supernatant was collected in a separate beaker, which was used as a water extract for the experiment.

 Acetone extract

-Acetone with water in the ratio 1:1 was used to prepare acetone extract.
-First extraction is done by centrifuging with water and second centrifugation is done using acetone which gives acetone extract along with the bark paste.
+Acetone with water in the ratio 1:1 was used to prepare the acetone extract.
+First extraction is done by centrifuging with water, and the second centrifugation is done using acetone, which gives the acetone extract along with the bark paste.

 Alcohol extract

-Alcohol extract is prepared similar to acetone extract.
-Now 60 µl of extract was poured into wells and petriplates were incubated to check bacterial growth.
-The whole process was carried out under completely sterilized environment in laminar air flow.
+Alcohol extract is prepared similarly to acetone extract.
+Now, 60 µl of extract was poured into wells, and petriplates were incubated to check bacterial growth.
+The whole process was carried out under a completely sterilized environment in laminar air flow.
 Incubation was done at 37oC for about 48 hours.

 4. Results and Discussion

-After about 48 hours of incubation a clear zone of inhibition was observed with alcohol and acetone while no zone of inhibition observed around aqueous extract.
-The zone of inhibition was measured using a scale in order to record the result.
-The results discussed here are for 10-3 and 10-6 dilution with aqueous extract, methanol extract and acetone extract of Cinnamomum zeylanicum bark against E.coli and Pseudomonas sp.
+After about 48 hours of incubation, a clear zone of inhibition was observed with alcohol and acetone, while no zone of inhibition was observed around the aqueous extract.
+The zone of inhibition was measured using a scale to record the result.
+The results discussed here are for 10-3 and 10-6 dilutions with aqueous extract, methanol extract, and acetone extract of Cinnamomum zeylanicum bark against E.coli and Pseudomonas sp.

 Table 1 Zone of inhibition and activity index with aqueous extract.